ttheconjuring/SoftUni---JS_Front-End/README.md

 Missing Exercises/Not Fully Complete From "JS Front-End":

-- Exercise: JS Syntax Fundamentals:
+- More Exercises: JS Syntax Fundamentals:

   - 2.Words Uppercase

   - 5.Spice Must Flow

+- More Exercises: JS Arrays and Strings

+  - 1.Login

+  - 2.Bitcoin "Mining"

+  - 3.The Pyramid of King Djoser